darioncassel/sok-differential-testing/index.md

 *E. Systematic Fuzzing and Testing of TLS Libraries*

-This paper presents TLS-Attacker, an open source framework for evaluating the security of TLS libraries throught the creation of custom TLS message flows and the arbitrary modification of message contents.
+This paper presents TLS-Attacker, an open source framework for evaluating the security of TLS libraries through the creation of custom TLS message flows and the arbitrary modification of message contents.
 This framework is used to mount a two-stage fuzzing approach to evaluate TLS server behavior.

 ##### 1. Type

 The type of testing done is *dynamic testing*.
-The two stage approach is to first perform restricted *random fuzzzing* specifically targeted at triggering Bleichenbacher's attack, padding oracle attacks, invalid curve attacks, and POODLE.
+The two stage approach is to first perform restricted *random fuzzing* specifically targeted at triggering Bleichenbacher's attack, padding oracle attacks, invalid curve attacks, and POODLE.
 In the second stage, three phases of attacks are performed, but they all use *mutation-based fuzzing* to send protocol flows with randomly modified variables.

 ##### 2. Accessibility